ericproffitt/TopicModelsVB.jl/README.md

 190. #user3741
 ```

-For evaluating user recommendations, let's take a more holistic approach.
+For evaluating our model's user recommendations, let's take a more holistic approach.

 Since large heterogenous libraries make the qualitative assessment of recommendations difficult, let's search for a user with a modestly sized relatively focused library,